-Program to Be Given in Public School 3 at 40 clock The Forest Hills Association in Charge.
+Program to Be Given in Public School 3 at 4 o'clock -The Forest Hills Association in Charge.

-The officers of The Forest Hills Association have issued invitations to the members of the association, their families and guests, to attend the annual Christmas festivity on Christmas Day, 4 p. m., in the auditorium of Public School The committee has arranged a program of such varied 3. interest as will provide an afternoon of special delight to the children in particular, and so to the parents and friends.
-Carols, thrown upon the screen, will be sung; moving picture reels, including that of the Fourth of July celebration, will be given; a special novelty feature act will be staged, and last, as well as best of all.
-Santa Claus has promised to be present to give to each child in Forest Hills an appropriate gift, on condition that he be allowed to show himself to the children in his accustomed manner-that is, by way of a chimney.
+The officers of The Forest Hills Association have issued invitations to the members of the association, their families and guests, to attend the annual Christmas festivity on Christmas Day, 4 p. m., in the auditorium of Public School 3.
+The committee has arranged a program of such varied 3.
+The committee has arranged a program of such varied interest as will provide an afternoon of special delight to the children in particular, and so to the parents and friends.
+Carols, thrown upon the screen, will be sung; moving picture reels, including that of the Fourth of July celebration, will be given; a special novelty feature act will be staged, and last, as well as best of all, Santa Claus has promised to be present to give to each child in Forest Hills an appropriate gift, on condition that he be allowed to show himself to the children in his accustomed manner-that is, by way of a chimuey.
+So he is sending manner-that is, by way of a chimney.
 So he is sending on his workmen beforehand to construct a chimney for him on the stage, down which he will descend with his bundle on his back.
-The program is to commence at 4 p. m. sharp, in order that Santa Claus may not be kept waiting.
+The program is to commence at 4 p. m. sharp, in order that Santa Claus may not be heat writing kept waiting.